Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background determination

 In more detail, the measurement region contains events with one non-isolated photon, defined by requiring 1.141 (1.051)${}\leq\chiso<15$ for barrel (endcap) photons, and is further split into \Rc with the same \sieie requirement as the SR, \ie $\sieie<0.010$ (0.027) for barrel (endcap) photons; and a sideband \Rd defined by inverting the \sieie requirement, \ie $\sieie>0.012$ (0.034) for barrel (endcap) photons.
 With this definition, the events in \Rd contain mostly nonprompt photons (about 99.5\%).
 The misidentification rate is then measured by computing the ratio of data events in \Rc to those in \Rd in bins of \pt and $\eta$ of the photon, since low-\pt and high-$\abs{\eta}$ photons are more likely to be nonprompt.
 The small contribution from prompt photons in these regions is subtracted using simulated events.
 The application region contains events with isolated photons, \ie with the requirement $\chiso<1.141$ (1.051), and is further split into a region \Ra that corresponds to the SR, and a sideband \Rb defined by inverting the \sieie requirement.
 The gap between the two thresholds of the \sieie requirement ensures a higher contribution of nonprompt photons in both sideband regions.
 Figure~\ref{fig:ABCD} shows a scheme of the \Ra, \Rb, \Rc, and \Rd regions, illustrating the purity of each region in events with a nonprompt photon, computed from simulation.
 The contribution of nonprompt photons in \Ra is estimated by computing $\Na=\RmisID\,\Nb$.
+The \RmisID values are computed separately for each data-taking period, to account for differences in the detector configuration.

 The method described above relies on the condition that the variables chosen to define the four regions are fully independent of one another.
 In this analysis, it has been found in simulation that this assumption does not always hold true, especially for endcap photons.
 The physical reason lies in the fact that nonprompt photons tend to have both high values of \sieie and to be poorly isolated from charged particles around them, for instance if they originate from jets misreconstructed as photons.
 To address this issue, correction factors $k_{\text{MC}}$ are calculated based on \ttbar simulated events using the same \pt and $\eta$ binning as the \RmisID.
 The correction factors are computed as the double ratio $(\Na^{\text{MC}}/\Nb^{\text{MC}})/(\Nc^{\text{MC}}/\Nd^{\text{MC}}) $, where $\Nx^{\text{MC}}$ is the number of nonprompt photon events in each region \Rx in \ttbar simulation.
 The correction factors are close to 1 for photons with low \pt and reconstructed in the barrel (the majority of events), but go up to 3 for some poorly populated bins in the higher \pt and/or higher rapidity regions.
 The number of nonprompt \PGg events in the SR is computed in each photon \pt and $\abs{\eta}$ bin, indexed by $i$ and $j$, respectively, by: